F1b: Subduction in the past & today

 The objectives are :

 2. Study of the permanent deformation, associated to the growth of the Andean orogeny by tectonic shortening, measured over the 103-107 yr time scale, which is barely longer than the seismic cycle for subduction earthquakes.
 We want to characterise the evolution of the west-vergent geological structures in relation with the subduction processes and to construct a mechanical model involving tectonic accretion at the subduction interface consistent with the tectonic and morphological evolution of the Central Andes and the Altiplano.
-This implies new field observations to be collected during this project.
+This will imply new field observations that will be collected during this project.

 This project is supporting a postdoc, and a number of tectonic field studies, sampling and dating.